-The lush garden is a paradise where different trees like pine and cypress, various flowers like roses and fruit trees like grape and pomegranate abound, offering a green carpet panorama.
+The lush garden is a paradise where different trees.
+Pine and cypress, various flowers like roses and fruit trees like grape and pomegranate abound in the garden, and offer it a green carpet panorama.

 This complex includes a southern frontispiece building, a vestibule building and a wind catcher, a summer building, Behesht (Paradise) building, a mirror hall building, the Tehrani building, the main frontispiece building and a double-spanned water cistern.

 The soaring 34-metre-high wind catcher, the highest one in Iran, makes the estate really unique, creating a spectacular vista.
 Dowlatabad’s famous wind catcher has octagonal panels that guide the wind inside the building.